How to Get a Mutual Consent Divorce in Maryland (UPDATED: July 2018)

 - If the divorcing spouses reach an Agreement on the terms of their Marital Property Settlement, no Judge is going to do a comprehensive review of that Agreement with your long-term financial and emotional well-being in mind.
 If you choose to forego legal counsel and use a standard form to draft the Settlement Agreement for your mutual consent divorce, you are essentially on your own.

 - If the terms of the Agreement are detrimental to one, or both, of the parties, there will be no one to warn you of the ramifications before it is too late.
 Once the mutually agreed upon contract is approved, it is binding.
 Think about it this way: most people don’t buy real estate without an experienced real estate agent or attorney reviewing the contract.
 So, why would you approach a contract for divorce any differently?

 For more information, click here for a step-by-step guide to filing for divorce in Maryland.

 Talk to An Experienced Maryland Divorce Attorney Today

-While the introduction of divorce by mutual consent is good news for many separating couples in Maryland, it is wise to approach the new grounds for divorce with caution.
+While the introduction, and expansion, of divorce by mutual consent is good news for many separating couples in Maryland, it is wise to approach this grounds for divorce with caution.
 Many people view a divorce by mutual consent as being simple and straightforward, and many times it can be.
 However, just as there is no such thing as two identical marriages, no two divorces are exactly alike either.
 An experienced divorce lawyer will not only advocate for you to make sure your interests are represented today, they will also have the foresight to alert you to potential issues that may arise down the road.
 Don’t underestimate the power of professional advice when your future depends on it.